 Have I mentioned before how fantastic it is to be a grandmother?
 Well it is truly fantastic in many ways.
+One way in particular is the gift of sharing favorite old stories and finding new ones.
 This month I introduced my 4 year old grand daughter to two old favorites, James Herriot’s Animal Stories and also, Brambly Hedge.

 Those are two books I delighted in reading to my kids when they were young.
 And it is a treat to share these stories with Miss Joyness.

 Now, of course not all my reading is of the children’s book genre.
 But sometimes I wonder if it isn’t better to stay on that side of the library!

 In March I began listening to A Walk In the Woods: Rediscovering America on the Appalachian Trail by Bill Bryson.
 Just last week I actually returned the book to Audible (did you know that you can do that?
 You can.).
 There is coarse language throughout the book, and after the chapter with the laundry mat lady I realized that I am not the audience for this book.